 Keep in mind that you need to understand the rules to break them, something people often refer to as “working outside of the box”.
 Let’s start by looking at an example that complies (mostly) with the rules.

 This painting by Frank Stella has a strong, man-made presence.
-It is made of geometric shapes, has unified place me the shape, uses
+It is made of geometric shapes, has unified place me the shape, uses outline, and has paint applied so smoothly that, even on close inspection, there are no signs of brush marks.
+Although this is a huge painting, created in 1962, at first glance, it appears that it could have been created on a computer, not by hand.

-Additional elements of design to consider are the color, and the contrast in both value and color.
-The well thought out placement of the warm colors helps create more intense eye movement (color contrast).
+Additional elements of design to consider are the color and the contrast in both value and color.
+The well-thought-out placement of the warm colors helps create more intense eye movement (color contrast).
 The use of white lines separating the segments of colors, especially against the darker values of the blues, greens, and reds assist in movement based on values.

-So, by looking at the main shapes used, the type of line and the painting style in which it was created, this piece is considered man-made.
+So, by looking at the main shapes used, the type of line, and the painting style in which it was created, this piece is considered man-made.
 Squares in this orientation normally have lower than medium energy levels but I assess the energy level of this piece to be medium to medium-high.
-I base that on color contrast, value contrast, the unity of placement and the triangles that form in the piece.
+I base that on color contrast, value contrast, the unity of placement, and the triangles that form in the piece.

 Now compare the piece, Harmony II, by John Douglas to the Stella painting.
 Consider the following: